zain-x/container/mdContainer/labs/Lab06-Part01.md

 ### XUnit Tests
 - Test whether the Attack method correctly reduces the health of the target (enemy) when the player attacks.
 - Test whether the Attack method correctly reduces the health of the target (player) when the enemy attacks.
-- Assert that the winner health is greater than zero after winning the battle.
+- Assert that the winner's health is greater than zero after winning the battle.

 ### Stretch Goals
 - Implement a leveling system where characters gain experience points from defeating monsters and improve their stats.